AI Use Cases/Healthcare

 Automated Workflow Execution

-For HR operators, the system surfaces a prioritized dashboard showing high-risk clinicians 60-90 days before likely departure, triggering automated outreach workflows and escalation to department leadership.
+For HR operators, the system surfaces a prioritized dashboard showing high-risk clinicians while there is still time to act, triggering automated outreach workflows and escalation to department leadership.
 HR no longer conducts reactive exit interviews; instead, they execute targeted retention conversations backed by data on what retention lever works for each person.
 Medical directors and nursing leadership receive alerts when their team members hit flight risk thresholds, enabling proactive schedule adjustments or professional development offers.
 The system automates routine data pulls from Epic and Cerner, eliminating weekly manual spreadsheet work.
 Human judgment remains central - HR approves all retention actions and can override model recommendations based on context the system cannot see.

 A Systems-Level Fix